Fiducia supplicans: Supporters

 Several episcopal conferences supported the blessings in their jurisdictions, including the conferences of Austria, France, Germany, Italy, Malta, Portugal, Spain and Andorra, and Switzerland.
 In Belgium, Johan Bonny, bishop of Antwerp, praised the decision as "moving towards" future recognition of same-sex sacramental marriage in the Catholic Church.
 Geert De Kerpel, the spokesperson for the Belgian Catholic Church, stated that it would not have an impact locally, as same-sex unions were already being blessed, but that the declaration would rightfully now apply this situation at an international level.
 According to Archbishop Franz Lackner of Salzburg, the document basically means that "one can no longer say no" to blessing same-sex unions.

 James Martin, an American Jesuit priest, called the declaration "a major step forward in the church's ministry to LGBTQ people" and demonstrated the church affirming same-sex couples' desire "for God's presence and help in their committed and loving relationships".
-The next day, he blessed a civilly married same-sex couple.
+The next day, he blessed a couple who had been married in a non-Catholic church.

 In India, Archbishop Oswald Gracias of Bombay – one of Francis's cardinal advisers – expressed that seeking and bestowing blessings is a deeply ingrained custom in India, describing it as a "natural" practice that resonates with the spirituality of the region and deeming it "an affirmation of our spirituality and a gift."
 While Gracias clarified that the Church's stance on the doctrine of marriage remains unchanged, emphasizing that Fiducia supplicans does not signify a move toward recognizing same-sex unions as sacramental marriages, he highlighted the alignment of Fiducia supplicans with his own pastoral approach toward the LGBTQ+ community.
 Archbishop Victor Lyngdoh of Shillong, issued a letter to the clergy and followers, reiterating the sentiments of Fiducia supplicans.
 While he underscored that the blessing should not be misconstrued as the Church's blessings conferred during marriage, he drew on Francis's urging of the faithful to "avoid being 'judges who only deny, reject, and exclude.

 The United States Conference of Catholic Bishops (USCCB) issued a statement saying the declaration made "a distinction between liturgical (sacramental) blessings, and pastoral blessings", and that the declaration affirmed that "[t]he Church's teaching on marriage has not changed".
 American bishop Robert Barron – who serves as the chairman of the USCCB's Committee on Laity, Marriage, Family Life, and Youth – said the declaration did not demonstrate a change in Catholic doctrine on sexuality and marriage.
 The Canadian Conference of Catholic Bishops also said that the document affirms church teaching on marriage "explicitly".
 Danish bishop Czeslaw Kozon said that there was a problem not with the content of the statement "but the way it will be received and interpreted".
 The president of the Ghana Catholic Bishops' Conference, Bishop Matthew Kwasi Gyamfi said: "What people do not understand is that if a gay couple goes to the priest to bless them, and the pope says yes, you are blessing the people and not the union".